hanabeth/infinity-scroll/README.md

 To run the application you will need an unsplash API Key.
 The agreement is the keep the key confidential, meaning I haven't pushed up my API key nor is this project running on GitHub pages.
+Click on the photo to be taken to the Unsplash site and see the photographs details.
 You can create a key via the [Unsplash Developers](https://unsplash.com/documentation#creating-a-developer-account) page.
 You will then provide your key at the top of the *index.js* file to the *apiKey* variable.